signalkuppe/pequeno/README.md

 }
 ```

-The Script components has a `libs` prop where you can pass any external library you wish to use (proviously copied with the copy property in the config file). you can spicify the tag and also where to append it (head/body)
+The Script components has a `libs` prop where you can pass any external library you wish to use (proviously copied with the copy property in the config file). you can specify the tag and also where to append it (head/body)

 Then in **index.client.js**